How does the presence, or absence, of trust affect knowledge sharing and the effectiveness of a knowledge management program?

 - Facilitate conversations between people.
 Make time in meetings and calls for people to get to know one another.

 - Support communities of practice.
 People don’t want to share with anyone unless they have an existing, trusting relationship with them.
 But once outsiders join and contribute in a community, they become trusted, and the original concern is reduced or eliminated.
+And the expertise and dependability of other members becomes clear over time.

 - Implement an ESN with open groups, and lead by example by being active in it.
 Connecting people, giving them a voice, and allowing them to express their individual personalities increases trust and enables better collaboration.